-IMPORTANT: Some symptoms of food allergies/intolerance are similar to those of other serious conditions so consult your veterinarian if you notice any of these signs.
+IMPORTANT: Some signs of food allergies/intolerance are similar to those of other serious conditions, so consult your veterinarian if you notice any of these signs.

 Treatment: The importance of nutrition

-- Are there any foods I should avoid giving my dog for his allergies?
+- Are there any foods I should avoid giving my dog for their allergies?

 - Ask how human food can affect your dog’s health.

-- Would you recommend a Hill’s Prescription Diet or Science Plan dog food for my dog’s allergies?
+- Would you recommend a particular food for my dog’s allergies?

 - How quickly should I expect to see signs of improvement in my dog’s condition?

 - Can you provide me with written instructions or a handout on food allergies/food intolerance for my dog?

 - What is the best way (email/phone) to reach you or your hospital if I have questions?